Renaissance Revival architecture: Baroque influences on the Renaissance Revival

 The staircase at the Warsaw University of Technology, with strong Baroque Revival influences.

 A common Baroque feature introduced into the Renaissance Revival styles was the "imperial staircase" (a single straight flight dividing into two separate flights).

 The staircase at Mentmore Towers designed by Joseph Paxton, and the one at the Warsaw University of Technology designed by Bronisław Rogóyski and Stefan Szyller (late 19th century), both rise from pastiches of true Renaissance courtyards.
 Both staircases seem more akin to Balthasar Neumann's great Baroque staircase at the Würzburg Residenz than anything found in a true Renaissance Palazzo.
 The apparent Baroque style staircase at Mentmore is not without a Renaissance influence, its first flight is similar to "The staircase of the Giants" rises from the Doge's Palace Courtyard, designed when the Venetian Gothic was being uncomfortably merged with Renaissance style.
 Similarly to that at Mentmore, the Staircase of the Giant's terminates on to an arcaded loggia.
 Perhaps not ironically the Hall and Staircase at Mentmore were designed by Paxton to display furniture formerly housed in the Doge's Palace.

 Paris is home to many historicist buildings that partake equally from Renaissance and Baroque source material, such as the Opera Garnier.
 However, the Parisian Hôtel de Ville faithfully replicates the true French Renaissance style, complete with the steeply pitched roofs and towers, as it was a reconstruction, completed c.
 1880, of the previous Hôtel de Ville.

 In the British Raj in 1880, the façades of the 1777 Writers' building in Kolkata were redesigned in the Renaissance Revival style then popular in colonial India, though this version was remarkable in its unique design.
 Loggias of Serlian arches deceptively form an almost Indian appearance, yet they sit beneath a mansard roof.
 In what at first glance appears to be an Indian building, on closer examination shows a Historicist example of Classical Palladianism combined with the French Renaissance, a uniquely distinctive interpretation of the Renaissance Revival style.

 Renaissance Revival interiors

-True Renaissance: The Villa Farnese: the curved staircase, tall segmented windows, and marble balustrading were all features frequently reproduced in the 19th century revival.
+Mannerism: the Villa Farnese: the curved staircase, tall segmented windows, and marble balustrading were features frequently reproduced in the 19th century revival.